cohesity/cohesity-powershell-module/README.md

 ### Cohesity Powershell Cmdlets

-This project provides a powershell module for automating common tasks or orchestrating workflows using the `Cohesity Data Platform`.
+This project provides a powershell module for interacting with the `Cohesity Data Platform`.
+It can be used for automating common tasks or orchestrating workflows in your environment.

-This is a cross-platform powershell module and you can use it on Windows, Linux or Mac OS using powershell core.
+This is a `cross-platform` powershell module that can be used on Windows, Linux or Mac OS using powershell core.